 Should faith trump politics?

 If genuine Christianity seeks to live grace and truth from the inside out, then why (you may ask) did many Christians seem to identify with a presidential candidate so devoid of public virtue?
 I share this concern.
-But which one?
+But which candidate?